abdallaaah/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-more quires with again more learning
+more quires with again more learning ro SQL